 There are three Highland Games that take place each year on the Road to the Isles.
-There is one at Glenfinnan, one at Arisaig, and the combined Mallaig and Morar games.
+There is one at Glenfinnan, one at Arisaig, and the combined Mallaig and Morar Games.
 Each is held at the same time each year so you can plan well ahead to be there to watch the colourful spectacle of highland dancing, field and track and ‘heavy’ events.
 The culmination of each games is the ‘tossing of the caber’, not to be tackled by the faint hearted.

 Glenfinnan Gathering - The annual Highland Games

 The Glenfinnan Gathering or Glenfinnan Highland Games are one of the best in the Highlands.
 There isn't another place in Scotland that exceeds the loch side location surrounded by mountains and much of Scotland's history from 1745 onwards began here at Glenfinnan.
-The Games are usually held on the Saturday nearest to 19th August.

 The Games are well organised.
 There is ample parking for the multitude of visitors, a beer tent serving a large variety of refreshments, and food available all day.
 This year the Games will be on 19 August 2017.

 Glenfinnan is a pleasant 17 mile drive from Fort William and if you are visiting Lochaber on the day, we really do recommend these Games to you.